 (b) If The Customer defaults in payment The Company may, in addition to exercising rights as above, and without prejudice to any other right or remedy available to The Company cancel The Contract and cancel any other orders received from The Customer.

-(c) After the Due Date interest will, at the discretion of The Company be charged at a rate not greater than 5% above the base rate of The Royal Bank of Scotland from time to time calculate Plumb Partners Group Ltd t/as Continental Underfloor® (‘the base rate’) from the date the payment was due until and including the date of actual payment.
+(c) After the Due Date interest will, at the discretion of The Company be charged at a rate not greater than 5% above the base rate which will be calculated from the date the payment was due until and including the date of the actual payment.
 If any invoice is not paid on the Due Date all other invoices issued to The Customer by The Company shall thereupon be deemed due and immediately become payable in full.

 (c) The Company reserves the right to make delivery by instalments unless otherwise expressly stipulated in The Contract, and these Conditions shall apply to each instalment delivery and any claim by The Customer in respect of any one or more instalments shall not entitle The Customer to treat The Contract as a whole as repudiated.

 (d) If The Company failed to deliver The Goods (or any instalment) for any reason other than any cause beyond The Company’s reasonable control, or The Customer’s fault, and The Company is accordingly liable to The Customer, The Company’s liability shall be limited to the excess (if any) of acost to The Customer (in the cheapest available market) of similar goods to replace those not delivered over the price of The Goods.